Myanmar: 1 year after coup, a bitter stalemate looms | DW | 31.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A year ago, Myanmar's generals took power away from the county's democratically elected government.
-But the ruling junta faces heavy challenges, and resistance to its rule will continue to come at a great human cost.
+One year ago, Myanmar's generals took power away from the county's democratically elected government.
+But the ruling junta faces heavy challenges — and resistance to its rule will continue to come at a great human cost.

-An NGO called "the Armed Conflict Location & Event Data Project" (ACLED) has estimated a total number of deaths related to the coup number more than 11,000, based on newspaper articles, NGO reports and fatalities reported on social media.
+An NGO called the Armed Conflict Location and Event Data Project (ACLED) has estimated that the total number of deaths related to the coup stands at more than 11,000, a number reached based on newspaper articles, NGO reports and fatalities reported on social media.

 "I think the current situation is the most desperate since Myanmar became independent after the Second World War.
 Basically, the February coup was a declaration of war by the military against the Myanmar people," wrote Myanmar expert David Scott Mathieson in The Irrawaddy newspaper.